OMERKURIEL/etl-assignment/README.md

 # **ETL Pipeline for Genomic Data Processing**

 This project is an ETL (Extract, Transform, Load) pipeline designed for processing genomic data.
-The pipeline performs data validation, transformation, and extraction from structured .json and .txt files.
+The pipeline performs data extraction, validation, and transformation from structured .json and .txt files, and loads it to a path given as an argument.
 Additionally, a bonus frontend interface is included for easy interaction, though the core logic resides in the backend processing.

 ## Project Structure: